simplifipay/android-sdks/README.md

 To integrate the SimpliFiCard SDK into your Android application, follow these steps:

+1. Make sure your module minimum Android SDK is 21 or above

-1. Add the SimpliFiCard SDK dependency to your project's build.gradle file:
+2. Add the SimpliFiCard SDK dependency to your project's build.gradle file:
    ```
-   implementation 'com.simplifi:card:4.0.1'
+   implementation 'com.simplifi:card:4.0.4'
    ```

-2. Sync your project with the updated dependencies.
+3. Sync your project with the updated dependencies.

+***NOTE: com.simplifi:card:4.0.4 will only work on Android SDK version 21 and above***

 ## Initialization